liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 button is replaced by a *Submit for Publication* button since workflow is enabled.

 The workflow process for collaborative applications works the same way as in the examples you've already seen.
-Any users assigned to the (Portal, Organization, or Site) Content Reviewer roles can see that your blog post, message board thread, and wiki article have been submitted for publication by navigating to the Control Panel and clicking on *My Workflow Tasks*.
+Any users assigned to the (Portal, Organization, or Site) Content Reviewer roles can see that your blog post, message board thread, and wiki article have been submitted for publication by navigating to My Account and clicking on *My Workflow Tasks*.
 Of course, since you submitted these items for publication, it wouldn't make sense in a real-world use case for you to approve them.
 However, to see how the workflow process works, go ahead and approve these items yourself; you can do this since you're an administrator.

-Navigate to the Control Panel and click on *My Workflow Tasks*.
+Navigate to My Account and click on *My Workflow Tasks*.
 The items you've submitted for publication appear under *Assigned to My Roles*.
 Click *Actions* &rarr; *Assign to Me* next to the items you've submitted.
 Then click *Actions* &rarr; *Approve* next to each item when it appears in the *Assigned to Me* category.
 That's it--your blog post, message board thread, and wiki article have passed through the workflow!

 ## Summary

 In this chapter, we explained how to install the Kaleo workflow plugin for Liferay EE.
 Liferay's Kaleo workflow engine is included with Liferay CE.
 We discussed how to create new workflow definitions and examined the XML schema for them.
 We looked at how to choose different workflow processes for different asset types.
 We also explained how end-users can interact with the approval process.
 Finally, we discussed how to use workflow with different types of applications such as Documents and Media and Blogs, Wikis, and Message Boards.